 Being high on any or all of the factors above could indicate a belief or viewpoint about money that could impede a client from making the best saving, spending, and investing decisions.

-- Invite clients to complete the KMSI.
-Send clients an invitation to complete the KMSI-II (for the client, no account to create or password to remember), or have clients start the test automatically from your client portal.
+- Invite clients to complete the Money Scripts test.
+Send clients an invitation to complete the KMSI-R (for the client, no account to create or password to remember), or have clients start the test automatically from your client portal.

 - Create ongoing engagements based on results.
 The results provide insights into a client’s underlying money beliefs.
 With this insight, you can personalize your ongoing communication to help them achieve their goals.

 - Compare Money Scripts profiles for couples.
 One of the easiest ways to understand the unique personalities in a household is to compare results for a couple.
 Advisors using DataPoints can do this instantly.

 - Examine Money Scripts results across the firm.
 At an aggregate level, advisors use assessments to examine firm-wide results.
 These insights can help to guide the kinds of client education and communication strategies that will be beneficial to the majority of clients.

 - Access advisor- and client-facing reports with detailed insights and guidance.
 Advisor reports have detailed insights to help you understand your client, and your client receives a personalized report.